 There’s a lot to love about freelancing.
 Being your own boss can mean better work-life balance, more flexible hours, and more independence.
 Unfortunately, it also brings one big downside: taxes become a convoluted nightmare.

-Launching your own business requires careful planning and preparation, particularly when it comes to taxes.
-Here are 10 tax tips for every new freelancer, to help take some of the sting out of the tax season.
+Wondering how to pay taxes for freelance work?
+It requires careful planning and preparation.
+Here are 10 tax tips for freelancers, to help take some of the sting out of tax season.

-One of the few tax benefits of being a freelancer is you can deduct all legitimate business expenses.
-Make the most of it.
-Deductible expenses include everything from paper clips to airline tickets and declaring them correctly can make a huge dent in your taxable income.
+One of the few tax benefits of being a freelancer is the breadth and depth of freelancer tax deductions.
+If you’re a freelancer, you can deduct all legitimate business expenses.
+That includes everything from paper clips to airline tickets.

-When claiming business expenses it is important to keep detailed records.
-If there’s an audit, you will need to present receipts to justify the deductions you made on your tax returns.
+If you plan to claim business expenses, keep detailed records.
+If there’s an audit, you’ll need to present receipts that justify the deductions you made on your tax returns.
 The IRS has a ten-year statute of limitations for auditing tax returns, so it’s a good idea to invest some time and resources in an efficient tax filing system.

 Do yourself a favor and download a receipt filing app, such as OneReceipt, Shoeboxed or Wave, to your smartphone.
 These programs are a great way to get rid of those pesky paper receipts and organize them in a single electronic database.

 3. Open up a retirement savings account

 When you are your own boss, you forsake the luxury of monthly employer contributions to a 401(k).
 However, freelancers get their own perk when it comes to retirement savings: Simplified Employee Pension plans (SEPs).
 SEPs are available for businesses of any size, and let you contribute up to 25% of your pay.

 And an SEP doesn’t just help you build retirement savings.
 It’s also a great way to shelter your business profit from taxation.
 Just like contributions to an IRA, you can deduct your SEP contributions from your taxes, up to a $50,000 limit.